How to Create a PTO Policy Blog Feature

 • Ensure they don’t conflict with the employee’s current and/or accrued PTO benefits

-• Verify that your updated PTO policies comply with the local laws
+• Verify that your updated PTO policies comply with all applicable laws and regulations

 • Include a clause describing what happens to an employee’s PTO accrual in case of layoffs.
 For example, many companies offer payouts for the remaining days of the PTO